second-state/blog/content/post/20200529-why-rust-en.md

 ## Node.js developers

-The [2019 official Rust developer survey](https://blog.rust-lang.org/2020/04/17/Rust-survey-2019.html)shows that most Rust developers are working on web applications.
+The [2019 official Rust developer survey](https://blog.rust-lang.org/2020/04/17/Rust-survey-2019.html) shows that most Rust developers are working on web applications.
 What is it that makes people want to use Rust on the server?
 Reddit user [**silveredge7**](https://www.reddit.com/user/silveredge7) asked exactly that.
 Here are his questions and answers we compiled.

 Did your application had any cpu intensive tasks that you decided to go with rust and not any other language ?